jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ## Introduction
 The sort_jav Python script sorts a folder of unsorted jav videos.
 The script was written by [/u/Ohura](https://reddit.com/user/Ohura).
 The goal is help users sort all their jav content nice and easily.
+The Set-JAVNfo script will work in conjunction with sort_jav to create a functional nfo metadata file for easy import into Emby, Jellyfin, and/or Kodi.

-What it does is it takes a folder full of unsorted jav videos tagged with the video ID and sorts them, changing the name, puts them in their own folder, and grabbing the cover image.
+What it does is it takes a folder full of unsorted jav videos tagged with the video ID and sorts them, changing the name, puts them in their own folder, and grabbing the cover image, and writing nfo metadata.
 There are a few settings you can configure, for example, you can opt out of putting them in folders or getting covers.

+The repository has been updated to function as a (temporary) alternative to the popular [JAVMovieScraper](https://github.com/DoctorD1501/JAVMovieScraper) which to my knowledge is currently unable to scrape JAVLibrary data.

 ## Change Notes
 ### v1.3
-- Added option in settings "include-html-txt" to create a html text file to parse and create Emby/Jellyfin/Kodi metadata with Set-JAVNfo.ps1 script
+- Added option in settings "include-html-txt" to create a html text file to parse and create Emby/Jellyfin/Kodi metadata
 - Added Set-JAVNfo.ps1 script to create .nfo metadata from html text file
 - Added option in settings "include-cover-all" to create a cover .jpg for each video file
 - Changed renaming of cover to match video renaming for multiple part videos